 In addition to T-dap, measles/mumps/rubella, and annual flu shots, Budget Travelers know to check the health risks of the region they are planning to visit.
 A travel clinic is a one-stop-shopping option for obtaining vaccines for serious risks such as typhoid and hepatitis before visiting a developing region.

 Budget Travelers know that a plane or cruise ship is optional when going on vacation.
 Some of the best trips are to be had on America's highways.
-And to celebrate the Great American Drive, our Ultimate Road Trips app delivers 70+ getaways, including routes, lodgings, attractions, and food along the way.
+And to celebrate the Great American Drive, we regularly cover accessible getaways, including itineraries, directions, lodgings, attractions, and food along the way.

 Looking for something between a staycation and a road trip?
 Budget Travelers love "one-tank escapes."
 You can start by exploring locales within a two-hour drive from your home.
 For most Americans, that includes gorgeous parkland, cool small towns, food you won't find at home, and often the kinds of surprises that most of us travel for.